Tinkidinki/ping-editorial-policy/Principles-of-Editorial-Policy.md

 Ping! is an independent magazine, and therefore the editor is responsible for the content of the magazine, legally or otherwise.

 ## Changes to the Editorial Policy
-Any change to the policy must follow the guiding principles, and the ethics code must be used for reference.
+Any change to the policy must follow the guiding principles and ideally should be to enhance any of the above.
+The ethics code must be used for reference.
 (to think) Editors have final say, but ex-editors should be consulted (and members of the Ping! team, for changes that affect them)